MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-alternate-email-address-for-power-bi.md

 ---
-title: Using an alternate Email Address
+title: Use an alternate email address
-description: Using an alternate Email Address
+description: Use an alternate email address
 author: mgblythe
 manager: kfile
 ms.reviewer: ''